 Dream Catcher receives a vast range of submissions from well known and unknown writers.
 We are interested in quality and diversity.
 We welcome poetry, short-stories, artwork, and interviews.
 The poetry can be on any theme, it can be long or short, as well as translations.
 Short stories of around 2000 words or less will have a better chance for publication.
 We aim to build on the solid foundations of this long standing and respected magazine and to encourage a diverse range of writers and artists without losing the friendly, eclectic nature of the publication.

 Of course the best way to discover what we like to publish is to read our magazine.
 There are extracts from recent issues elsewhere on this site but if you’d like to help Dream Catcher secure its place on the literary landscape why not become a subscriber?
 Just click here.

 From Dream Catcher 41 we have introduced informal submission windows which will help to reduce the administrative workload on the editor.
 That does not mean we will reject submissions received outside these window, only that submissions will not be looked at until the next window opens.
-There will be two windows linked to the following issue.
+There will be two windows linked to the release of the following issue.

 The Window for the June/July (odd numbered) issue will be December through February with a reading period in March and April; and the submission window for the December/January (even numbered) issue will be June through August with the reading period being September through October.

 Include with your hard copy submissions:

 A list of submitted items and and PLEASE ensure that

 Your Name, Your Address, and Your email is included on each poem.

 The email will be used to notify you of the progress of your submission and where applicable a request for a soft copy of your accepted item.
 Please take the time to read the article Know thy word processor on the Stairwell Books web page.
 Though tongue in cheek, it draws attention to ways you can ensure the layout of your poem on the page or simplify the process of getting your short story ready for publication.